The ‘120 Project’ to Mark the 120th Anniversary of Bedford Camera Club

 What is particularly fascinating about this picture and the others they took, is that they captured ordinary life.
 It was daily life then, but now it is from a time gone by.

-Three Fishes - Turvey, 1900's
+Three Fishes - Turvey, 1900's Photographer: "Unknown"

 Our Proposal

-We want to create a sense of place through not just one, but hundreds of photographs from in and around Bedford.
+We aim to create a sense of place through not just one, but hundreds of photographs from in and around Bedford.
 We also want to create a sense of time by restricting our photography to one year.

 "Photography takes an instant out of time, altering life by holding it still," said Dorothea Lange.
 The American photojournalist best known for her Depression era photography during the 1920s in the United States.